-Steve was raised on a Kansas farm but eventually made his way to Washington DC where he works as a radio producer and filmmaker.
+Steve was raised on a Kansas farm but eventually made his way to Los Angeles where he works as a radio producer and filmmaker.
 Since the mid-90’s, Steve has produced stories, interviews and documentaries for public radio, including the NPR programs, Morning Edition and All Things Considered.
 He also independently produced and reported the public radio documentary One Family and a Kansas Town.
 It aired on 100 stations nationwide and on the Australian Broadcasting Corporation.

 As a filmmaker, Steve assistant directed the documentary film Waiting for Hockney which was an official selection of the 2008 Tribeca Film Festival, the 2008 Toronto Hot Docs Festival and made its broadcast premiere on the Sundance Channel.
 Steve’s current film Open Secret premiered in May 2011 at the Hot Docs Festival in Toronto.

 Charlotte is a writer and producer in Los Angeles.
 Current projects include an adaptation of Neal Shusterman’s bestselling “Unwind” series and the sci-fi thriller “Zone of Silence.”
 She has written on the arts for the Village Voice, NPR, and the Los Angeles Times, and helps develop new work at the Ojai Playwrights Conference.
 She writes for the Showtime series “Homeland.”

 Bret has produced, edited and shot award-winning documentaries for networks including PBS, ABC and MSNBC.
 His work has screened at MoMA and has been honored by festivals around the world such as the CINE Masters’ Series, the Chris Awards, the Los Angeles Film Festival, and the Brooklyn Arts Council.
 After completing the documentary film program at UC Berkeley’s Graduate School of Journalism, Bret co-founded Fallout Pictures in 2003.